-Nonrenewable resources, such as natural gas, petroleum products, asphalt, petrochemical construction materials, steel, copper, and other metals, and sand and gravel are considered commodities that are available in a finite supply.
+Nonrenewable resources, such as natural gas, petroleum products, asphalt, petrochemical construction, sand, gravel, and copper and other metals, are considered commodities that are available in a finite supply.
 The processes that created these resources occur over a long period of time.
 Therefore, the replacement of these resources would not occur over the life of the Project.
 To varying degrees, the aforementioned materials are all readily available, and some materials, such as asphalt, sand, and gravel, are abundant.
 Other commodities, such as metals, natural gas, and petroleum products, are also readily available, but they are finite in supply, given the length of time required by the natural process to create them.